groue/CombineTraits/README.md

     --o--|--> A single publisher can publish one value and complete.
     ```

-- **Maybe** publishers are guaranteed to publish exactly zero element, or one element, or an error:
+- **Maybe** publishers are guaranteed to publish exactly zero value, or one value, or an error:

     In the Combine framework, the built-in `Empty`, `Just`, `Future` and `URLSession.DataTaskPublisher` are examples of such publishers.